lis-epfl/micro-502/docs/assignment/hardware_instruction.rst

 Video of one trial
 ------------------
-You will prepare and submit a video of one of your trials with your own obsatcles.
+You will prepare and submit a video of one of your trials showcasing your algorithm performance.
 The video should:

 - Be at most 2 minutes long
 - Contain no edits except speed-ups (indicate speed up factor in overlay) and text additions